A guide for spiritual seekers, leaders, and companions

 7. Compassionate Service – "Give through me"

-How we see God: Co-labouring Spirit; divine compassion, companion in suffering,
+God is: Co-labouring Spirit; divine compassion, companion in suffering,

 Gifts: Healing presence, gentle guidance of others, reconciliatory leadership, graceful activism.